Aviation in the New York metropolitan area: Airspace

-Flights under visual flight rules (VFR) are allowed in the East River VFR corridor and the Hudson River VFR corridor, which extend north from the Verrazano-Narrows Bridge.
+Flights under visual flight rules (VFR) are allowed in the East River VFR corridor and the Hudson River VFR corridor, which extend north from the Verrazzano–Narrows Bridge.
 The Hudson River corridor allows VFR flight between Manhattan and the New Jersey Hudson Waterfront north to the Alpine Tower just north of New York City.
 The East River corridor ends southwest of LGA airspace at the northern end of Roosevelt Island.

 As of 2014, about 1% of flights to the Port Authority-controlled airports use the Next Generation Air Transportation System, which relies on the Global Positioning System instead of radar.

 Major commercial airports

 John F. Kennedy International Airport

 Location of the three largest airports in the area: